 We think this webpage/blog might be a good forum for sharing some of what we know — as well as (1) what we DON’T know (but wish we did), (2) some things other researchers THINK they know about our families (although we think they may be wrong), (3) some plain ol’ raw data we have collected, (4) family ancestor charts, and (5) whatever else strikes our fancy.
 For starters, here are the families we initially anticipate writing about: ALEXANDER, BURKE, BUSBEY, CHADOCK, DEAL/DIEHL, ESTES, FISHER, LINDSEY, OAKES, PATTON, RANKIN, SENSOR, TRICE, WILLIS AND WINN.

-There is one strange aspect of this website format that we have been unable to remedy.
-It makes navigation and finding articles something of a pain.
-For example, if you go to the menu and click on “Articles” and then the subcategory “Rankin,” you will be redirected to a page in which ALL of the Rankin articles on this site are shown in one continuous page.
+There is one strange aspect of this website that we have been unable to remedy.
+It makes navigation and finding articles a real pain.
+For example, if you go to the menu and click on “Articles” and then the subcategory “Rankin,” you will be redirected to a page in which ALL of the Rankin articles on this site are shown one after the other, starting with the most recent.
 As a practical matter, this means that you have to scroll through page after page of footnotes at the end of Rankin Article #1 before getting to Rankin Article #2.
 If you found this website via a search engine, you were probably directed to a specific article, so this might not be an issue.
-If, on the other hand, you are just checking out what is available here on the Rankins, you just have to keep scrolling until something catches your eye.
-If what you are looking for on a specific family isn’t here, let us know!
+If, on the other hand, you are just checking out what is available here on the Rankins, I’m afraid you will either have to use the “search” function or keep scrolling until something catches your eye.
+If what you are looking for on a specific family isn’t here, please let us know!
 New puzzles are always fun.

 Meanwhile, happy hunting …